fireproof-storage/fp-website/documentation/external-indexers.md

 metaDescription: Connect a domain specific indexer
 summary: Connect a domain specific indexer like a full text engine or image classifier
 tags:
+  - Index
-  - MVCC
+  - Query
-  - Transactions
+  - Fulltext
-  - Snapshots
+  - GraphQL
 ---
 Fireproof is designed to make indexing in external indexers efficient and seamless.
 Each database tracks it's change history and provides a feed of changes since any clock.
 If you don't provide a clock, you'll get all changes.
 Each change includes it's clock, so if you keep track of a high water mark, you can safely restart your indexing process and know you aren't missing any updates.